KIKIRPA/dataverse-docker/README.md

 ### Demo version and development/production service
 The demonstration version of Dataverse (“Proof of Concept”) is available out of the box after completing the installation on the local computer or Virtual Machine.
 It will be shipped with FAKE persistent identifiers, language switch and various content previewers, and other components integrated in the infrastructure.
 This default installation could be done by people without technical background and allows extensive testing of the basic functionality without spending any time on the system administration tasks related to the Dataverse setup.

-To run their Dataverse as a completely operational production service, data providers  should fill all settings in the [configuration file](https://github.com/IQSS/dataverse-docker/blob/master/.env) containing information about their domain name, DOIs settings, the language of web interface, mail relay, external controlled vocabularies and storage.
+To run their Dataverse as a completely operational production service, data providers  should fill all settings in the [configuration file](https://github.com/IQSS/dataverse-docker/blob/master/.env) containing information about their domain name, DOI or Handle.net settings, the language of web interface, mail relay, external controlled vocabularies and storage.
 There is also possibility to integrate Docker based custom services in the infrastructure and create own software packages serving the needs of the specific data providers, for example, to integrate a separate Shibboleth container for the federated authentication, install new data previewer or activate data processing pipeline.

 ### Configuration
 The configuration is managed in the central place in an environmental variables file called [.env](https://github.com/IQSS/dataverse-docker/blob/master/.env), so administrators have no need to modify other files in the software package.
 It contains all necessary settings required to deploy Dataverse, for example, to set the language or web interface, establish connection to the local database, SOLR search engine, mail relay or external storage.